thevirtuoso1973/COMP0016-Team26-Project-Site/content/research/_index.md

 - [Flutter local notifications](https://pub.dev/packages/flutter_local_notifications)

-    - Most popular flutter library used to implement push notifications on both platforms (has over 1400 likes).
+    * Most popular flutter library used to implement push notifications on both platforms (has over 1400 likes).
+    * We chose this due to its popularity and clear, extensive documentation.

 - [Pedometer](https://pub.dev/packages/pedometer)

     - We used this package to count the user’s steps as this was the only prominent way of using a pedometer in a flutter app that I could find.
     - It only provides access to the cumulative steps through a stream.
     -  At first, to access weekly steps, we used logic from [this blog post](https://blog.maskys.com/implementing-a-daily-step-count-pedometer-in-flutter/) that essentially logs the step count stream once a week, and calculates the weekly steps by negating the count last week from the count this week.
 However, this did not work on Android devices so we simplified the logic and adapted it for our use.

-*Still need to finish writing about the rest*

 - [Permission handler](https://pub.dev/packages/permission_handler)